 Obviously, you’ll need to open an RESP account to start investing for your child’s education.
 But just any brokerage will not do.
 We’ll get into what you should look at when choosing a brokerage in detail below.

 Asset allocation ETFs, also called One-ticket ETFs, are a quick, convenient, and affordable way to build an investment portfolio.
 With a single purchase, you’ll have access to thousands of different securities at your desired asset mix.

 More importantly, the on-going maintenance is seamless since the ETF providers handle all the rebalancing automatically.

 Check this guide to learn more about how to start investing with asset allocation ETFs.

-5 Simple Steps to Implement the Portfolio
+5 Simple Steps to Build an RESP Portfolio